sankalpjonn/elchapo/README.md

 aws configure
 ```

 Refer to zappa_settings.json and change the parameters accoring to your application.
-You are now ready to deploy the application.
+You are now ready to deploy the application to staging and production.
 ```sh
 zappa deploy <staging/production>
 ```